Residential Land sold to Taylor Wimpey

 Divisional Managing Director, Eastern and Central Regions - Taylor Wimpey

-Construction commences October 2019 for a new 30,000 sq ft four-storey centre at Haverhill Research Park comprising high specification offices and dry R&D accommodation, together with conference and meetings rooms, training facilities, a ‘work-hub’ area and coffee shop/café with an external break out area.
+Opening in Autumn 2020 is the 30,000 sq ft four-storey Epicentre at the entrance to Haverhill Research Park comprising high specification offices and dry R&D accommodation, together with conference and meetings rooms, training facilities, a ‘work-hub’ area and café.
+JAYNIC has signed a 10-year management agreement with Oxford Innovation to run the Epicentre.
+If you would like further information please visit

 A single-storey building, designed by Frank Shaw Architects on the west side of the main estate road at Haverhill Research Park.
 Constructed in 2015 and pre-let to Colourbox Montessori School